WebGoat/WebGoat/webgoat/README.txt

 ---------------------------------------------------

 Install a local Tomcat server
 1. Download and unzip Apache Tomcat from http://tomcat.apache.org.
-Note that Tomcat 7.0 is currently not supported in WebGoat.
 2. Adapt the conf/tomcat-users.xml file of your Tomcat server:
 <?xml version="1.0" encoding="UTF-8"?>
     <tomcat-users>